Introducing some of my favorite bespoke creations commissioned for special occasions:

 A fitted cheongsam cut in the Aquatic Print on a tencel-cotton-spandex with blue trims and blue frog knots.
 For a simple wedding registration ceremony, we decided on this unique fabrication which was also lightweight with stretch and, most importantly, versatile enough for different occasions.

 3. Upcycled Wedding Gown

-My client had a beautifully crafted wedding gown that had been sitting in her closet for some time and she wanted to re-purpose it into a versatile look that could still reflect elements of the original gown.
+My client had a beautifully crafted wedding gown that she wanted to re-purpose into a versatile look that could still reflect elements of the original gown.
 Due to the multiple seams and complex tailoring of the gown, I had to unpick the gown first (including the lining, netting and bra cups) and design-on-the-fly.

 I first made use of the existing train of the gown (which had the most amount of fabric) to create a flared skirt, and added the Corals Print for the waistband and side seams.
 Next, I removed the upper and back lace panels.
 As the see-through lace panels and exposed back made it tricky for everyday dressing, I re-constructed the panels and the back using the Corals Print and some leftover gown material.
 I added in sleeves for extra comfort.
 And finally, I re-sewed the original lace collar with its jade buttons.

 Many thanks to my client for her trust and opportunity to prolong the usability and life-cycle of a special dress.
 We re-purposed 90% of the original gown material, leaving only the lace panels (still intact) for future projects.

 4. Custom-tailored Bridal Cheongsam Gown